simple-frontend-dev/frontend-applications-split/README.md

 #### Sharing package dependencies

-With this setup, it is time consuming to share package dependencies between apps as you need to publish and update them in each repository.
-These can be for examples UI modules or a horizontal enablement integration such as analytics.
+With this setup, it is time consuming to share package dependencies between apps such as UI modules or a horizontal enablement integration like analytics as you need to publish and update them in each repository.

 #### Sharing runtime dependencies - See [Why runtime dependencies?](#Why-runtime-dependencies)